uwfcamp/Project2/Project2/readme.txt

   2.  client: This process does not require any input files to run.
 The program will take user input based on requirements in the sheet.
-In most cases, there is an exit case for loops of either the letter 'q' or the string "_q".
+In most cases, there is an exit case for loops are either the letter 'q' or the string "_q".
 The specific case required will be shown in each loop.

 IV.
 OUTPUT

-  1.  server:
+  1.  server: Upon startup, the server will prompt the user to input the password and username for the server administrator.
+Then the server will print each transition, request and ping to and from clients to the screen.
+Through execution of the program, a logins.txt, groupchat.txt, privatechat.txt, filelist.txt are created.

+      a.  logins.txt: This files contains all of the usernames, passwords, and the details signifying which users are banned.
+These details are shown by line with each value separated by the ascii character with the decimal value of 176. for the isbanned detail. a 0 signifies the user is not banned and a 1 signifies that the user is banned.

+      b.  groupchat.txt: This file is the repository for all group communication.
+It contains all of the group chat logs in a running chat log.
+With a timestamp followed by the user who the broadcast came from preceeding the message.

+      c.  privatechat.txt

+      d.  filelist.txt

   2.  client: